mousepawgames/puppeteerxml/README.md

 # PuppeteerXML

 **PuppeteerXML** is a "just-works" library for reading from and writing to XML files.
-It uses Xerces as a back-end, while providing a simple, friendly API to the end-developer.
+It uses pugixml as a back-end, while providing a simple, friendly API to the end-developer.

 ## Authors